 Respiratory therapists spend long periods standing and walking between patients' rooms.
 In an emergency, they work under a great deal of stress.

 Gases used by respiratory therapists are stored under pressure and are potentially hazardous.
-However, adherence to safety precautions and regular maintenance and testing of equipment minimize the risk of injury.
-As in many other health occupations, respiratory therapists come in contact with patients who may have infectious diseases, but defined precautions minimize risks.
+However, adherence to safety precautions, as well as regular maintenance and testing of equipment, minimizes the risk of injury.
+As in many other health occupations, respiratory care therapists come in contact with patients who may have infectious diseases, but precautions are taken to minimize risk.